gotar1/COVID-19-Dashboard/README.md

 ## Introduction:
 COVID-19 is a new virus and as such there is not enough data to do an in depth analysis.
-However as the virus continues to spread at an alarming rate throughout the United States and the world, we can study the collected infection data and study any trands and patterns about the rate of infection and recovery and compare States to figure out who is doing well and who is failing.
+However as the virus continues to spread at an alarming rate throughout the United States and the world, we can study the collected infection data and look for any trends and patterns about the rates of infection, death and recovery.
+And compare States numbers to figure out who is doing well and who is failing.

 ## Analysis
 We build an interactive dashboard for all US States and territories.
-It shows monthly average number of cases, averge death and death percentage, average recovery and recovery percentage.
+It shows monthly average numbers of cases, average death and death percentage, average recovery and recovery percentage.
 We built horizontal bar chart to show average cases and death numbers.
 Line chart to show State curves with average cases numbers and death percent and a gauge chart for recovery percent.
-All stats are average numbers per month from start of pandemic till January 2021.
+All stats are average numbers per month from start of pandemic.

 ## Conclusion
 **Our analysis shows that:**